-Clause 26 - Scrutiny of votes in House of Representatives elections
+Clause 22 - Scrutiny of votes in House of Representatives elections

-40. This clause amends section 274 of the Principal Act to provide that the Australian Electoral Officer for each State or Territory must direct an indicative distribution of second and later preference votes at a House of Representatives election for those Divisions in which three or more candidates are standing, to provide an indication on polling night of which candidate is likely to be elected in each Division.
-This amendment gives effect to the recommendations of the Joint Standing Committee on Electoral Matters in its interim report on Counting the Vote on Election Night.
+32. This clause amends subsection 274(4) of the Principal Act to provide that an Australian Electoral Officer for the State or Territory may direct an indicative distribution of second and later preference votes at a House of Representatives election on polling night.